unclewalter/tilde-festival-website/pages/academy.md

 The next Academy will be held between **Sunday 15th **and **Saturday 21st January 2017** in Melbourne.

+Also note that in 2017, we will be supporting the [Asylum Seeker Resource Centre](https://www.asrc.org.au/donate-now/), please consider donating to this organisation, as they do wonderful work.

 ### Cost

 Participants: $250 full/$200 concession (including student)